affinda/affinda-python/docs/models.md

  of an existing document, no credits will be consumed.
 If "false" (default), will parse the document normally whether its a duplicate or not.
 :vartype reject_duplicates: bool
+:ivar whitelist_ingest_addresses: If specified, only emails from these addresses will be ingested for parsing.
+Wild cards are allowed, e.g. "*@eyefind.info".
+:vartype whitelist_ingest_addresses: list[str]

 <a id="models._models.WorkspaceCreate.__init__"></a>